hurr-son/spatialytics/README.md

 git clone https://github.com/hurr-son/spatialytics.git
 cd yolo-geospatial-implementations
 ```

 Install the main dependencies:

-To install PyTorch, Ultralytics recommends you utilize the [Start Locally](https://pytorch.org/get-started/locally/) on PyTorch's website.
+For PyTorch, Ultralytics recommends you utilize the [Start Locally](https://pytorch.org/get-started/locally/) on PyTorch's website.
 For the rest of the dependencies, run:

 ```bash